Enrichment means all the things that we offer at Phoenix Collegiate, outside of lessons, such as after school clubs and experience.

 The programme includes regular meetings after school, which allows the development of knowledge and skills linked to the military.

 We are delighted to have our established Combined Cadets Force programme at Phoenix.

-If selected, cadets are offered national level courses and qualifications such as powerboating, first aid level 3, adventure training and much more.
-We also offer field trips through school to go to HMS Raleigh, Britannia Royal Naval College, and even RAF Shawbury for helicopter experience packages.
-Phoenix CCF has its own Corps of Drums which anyone is more than welcome to come along and learn how to play, led by a former Royal Marines Bandsman.
+If selected, cadets are offered national level courses and qualifications, such as powerboating, First Aid Level 3, adventure training and much more.
+We also offer field trips through school to go to HMS Raleigh, Britannia Royal Naval College and RAF Shawbury, for a helicopter experience package.
+Phoenix CCF has its own Corps of Drums, which anyone is more than welcome to come along and learn how to play, led by a former Royal Marines Bandsman.